Robin0265/Yuanshao-CV/portfolio_draft.md

 ![](./images/portfolio/torque_comp.svg)

 # Development of Robot Swimmer Model

 ## Motivation / Background

 - Targeting Transport is an emerging field in the medical industry to obtain a more precise cure for the diseased area.
 This transport process requires a robot transporter to reach the target.

-- Traditional methods made designs of robot transporter less effective to do targeting transport, which motivates me to put forward advanced designs and apply a more effective control strategy
+- Traditional methods made designs of robot transporters less effective in targeting transport, which motivates me to put forward advanced designs and apply a more effective control strategy

 ## Research Question / Objective